 The Morocco pavilion has a whole host of speciality drinks that you really should check out.
 In particular the Marrakesh Express, a rum based drink with orange and pineapple juices, or the Moroccan Sunrise a non alcoholic pineapple juice, strawberry and orange water drink.

-You can’t go to the France pavilion and not try a Grand Marnier slush from the kiosk.
-It’s a blend of Grand Marnier, rum, vodka and orange juice.
-This really is a must try for adults when visiting Epcot.
+One of the popular drinks around the World at Epcot is from the France pavilion.
+The Grand Marnier slush from the kiosk is a blend of Grand Marnier, rum, vodka and orange juice.
+This really is one of the best drinks in Epcot.